THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - USB
 - Keyboard
 - Camera
-- Sleep / Wake ( timed & manual sleep sem to work fine...button & lid appear to be problematic) )
+- Sleep / Wake ( timed & manual sleep seem to work fine but button & lid appear to be problematic in 10.14.6)
 - TouchPad
 - HDMI / Type-C